-Groups experiencing our Toronto scavenger hunts embark on adventures of discovery and competition as participants work in teams to achieve the highest score possible in the time they are given.
+Groups experiencing our Toronto scavenger hunt embark on adventures of discovery and competition as participants work in teams to achieve the highest score possible in the time they are given.

 Use a local provider!
 Scavenger Hunt Anywhere’s global head office is in downtown Toronto.
 This way, your Toronto team building program will have an experienced local leader, updated local content and the expertise of our staff in helping you choose the right place for your hunt.

-We Customize the Perfect Team Building Activity For You
+We Create the Perfect Team Building Activity For Your Team

 Our Toronto scavenger hunt is customizable first-of-all by the fact that we can offer our service in different locations within the city.
 There are numerous good scavenger hunt locations in Toronto, and we have run hunts in all of the following places: